WakiMak/trentent.github.io-forked/_posts/2014-11-23-slow-citrix-web-interface-5-4-on-aspx-pages-or-how-to-load-test-your-wi.md

 </div>

 <div>
-  Once you&#8217;ve escape&#8217;d the double quotes, save the file as &#8216;scenario.ubr&#8217;; you can now setup <a href="http://technet.microsoft.com/en-us/magazine/2008.04.utilityspotlight.aspx">WCAT</a>.
+  Once you've escape'd the double quotes, save the file as 'scenario.ubr'; you can now setup <a href="http://technet.microsoft.com/en-us/magazine/2008.04.utilityspotlight.aspx">WCAT</a>.
 </div>

 <div>
 </div>

 <div>
-  Install WCAT on some test boxes or a single box (for the purposes of this demo I&#8217;m doing just a single box).
+  Install WCAT on some test boxes or a single box (for the purposes of this demo I'm doing just a single box).
 </div>

 <div>